om2-ws22/website/_sources/docs/programming-toolkit.md

 #### macOS

 1. [Open your terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac)
-2. Remove your entire Anaconda directory with `rm -rf`.
+1. Remove your entire Anaconda directory with `rm -rf`.
 Depending on your installation, your anaconda3 directory will be in your root folder or in your opt folder.
 If you are not sure where anaconda is installed, simply enter all commands.
-Note that there will be no information printed in the terminal - it will just silently uninstall Anaconda.
+Note that there will be no information printed in the terminal - it will just remove Anaconda.

 First try the opt folder: